highlight/highlight/blog-content/the-complete-guide-to-opentelemetry-in-next-js.md

   body: 'Application started',
 });
 ```

-This allows you to log messages that correlate with traces.
+You can use this logger in your code or with a helper method.
+Make sure to check out other [OpenTelemetry logging instrumentations](https://opentelemetry.io/ecosystem/registry/?language=js&component=instrumentation)
+that can automatically hook into [common logging libraries](./nodejs-logging-libraries.md) like Winston or Pino.

 ### Capturing Exceptions with Spans

-To capture exceptions inside traces, you can manually add error attributes to spans.
+Let's emit a custom span in our code that can be used to capture an exception.
+We'll start a span and then automatically add error attributes by capturing the error.
 Modify your API route:

 ```javascript
 import { trace } from '@opentelemetry/api';